Cite report

 Recent progress

-The global rate of improvement in energy efficiency falls in 2020 after a slight progress in the previous year
+The global rate of improvement in energy efficiency falls in 2021 for a second year

-The rate of global primary energy intensity improvement - defined as the percentage decrease in the ratio of global total energy supply per unit of gross domestic product (GDP) - is the indicator used to track progress on global energy efficiency.
+The rate of global primary energy intensity improvement is defined as the percentage decrease in the ratio of global total energy supply per unit of gross domestic product (GDP).
+It is the indicator used to track progress on global energy efficiency.

-The pace of improvement in energy efficiency slowed to 0.6 percent in 2020, down from 1.8% averaged in the decade before.
-This is primarily due to lockdowns and travel restrictions caused by the Covid-19 pandemic, along with significant shifts in the global economy that coincided with the initial lockdowns.
-In 2021, the low improvement trend continued as a strong rebound of energy demand outpaced energy efficiency improvements.
-These improvement levels are far from the 3.4% average annual improvement needed to achieve the SDG7.3.
-However, considerable recent improvements as a result of new policies and energy security measures suggests that a recovery is expected in 2022, with energy intensity improving at a rate of 2 percent even above historical levels.
+The pace of improvement in energy efficiency slowed to 0.8 percent in 2021, down from 1.8% averaged in the decade before.
+This is primarily due to lockdowns and travel restrictions caused by the Covid-19 pandemic, and significant shifts in the global economy that coincided with the initial lockdowns.
+In 2022, the low improvement trend continued as a strong rebound of energy demand outpaced improvements.
+These improvement levels are far from the average annual improvement needed to achieve the SDG7.3 of 3.4%.
+However, considerable recent improvements as a result of policies and energy security measures suggests that a recovery is expected in 2023, with energy intensity improving at a rate of 1.3 percent even above historical levels.

 Energy intensity measured in terms of primary energy and GDP